aldimhernandez/aldimhernandez/README.md

 - 👀 I’m interested in Testing and Development
 - 🎨 I´m a technician in Multimedia Arts.
 - 🌱 I´m constantly learning about development technologies.
+- 🧪 I'm currently taking a Playwright with TypeScript course from The Free Range Tester: https://www.udemy.com/course/dominando-playwright-con-typescript-e2e-testing-moderno

 <!---
 aldimhernandez/aldimhernandez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.